Tammy Hembrow Spills Out Of Skin-Tight Strapless Tie-Dye Romper That Puts Her Booty On Full Display

 “I like whats going on here TAMMY,” one other follower chimed in, following up with a wink emoji.

-Posted shortly after the tie-dye romper video was a photo of the model donning a blue, terrycloth hoodie and shorts combo alongside a cryptic relationship message that read, “I’d let you drag me through hell if it meant I could hold your hand.”
+Posted shortly after the tie-dye romper video was a photo of the model donning a blue terrycloth hoodie and shorts combo, alongside a cryptic relationship message that read, “I’d let you drag me through hell if it meant I could hold your hand.”

 The post comes after she was rumored to have split with her Canadian rapper boyfriend, Jahkoy Palmer, this past week, according to The Daily Mail.
 The two reportedly stopped following each other on Instagram out of the blue, sparking split rumors.
 Shortly after unfollowing Tammy, Jahkoy also posted an audio snippet to his Instagram page of a break-up song he is preparing to release.